programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

     print("%s is not in your model vocabulary" % word)
 ```

-`word2vec` gives us a number of powerful built-in functions which allow us to ask the model how it understands the provided text.
+Now, we can use `word2vec`'s powerful built-in functions to ask the model how it understands the provided text.
 Let's walk through each of these function calls below.

 One important thing to remember is that the results you get from each of these function calls do not reflect words that have similar definitions, but rather words that are used in the same contexts.
 While some of the words you'll get in your results are likely to have similar meanings, your model may output a few strange or confusing words.
 This does not necessarily indicate that something is wrong with your model or corpus, but may reflect instead that these very different words are used in similar ways in your corpus.
 It always helps to go back to your corpus and get a better sense of how the language is actually used in your texts.